Azure/service-fabric-mesh-preview/docs/conceptual-docs/appmodel-scenarios-oms-wip.md

 `docker build -t <acr>.azurecr.io/log-emitter:alpine .`

-#### Emitter Image - Windows
-This will require that docker is in **Windows Containers** mode.

-Make sure we're in the directory for the sample app to emit a log file.
-This should be under `.\samples\templates\monitoring\OMS-sidecar-test\Log-Emitter-Windows`.

-`docker build -t <acr>.azurecr.io/log-emitter:windowsservercore-1709 .`

 ### Build the Log2OMS image
 This will require that docker is in **Linux Containers** mode.